cio-abcd/variantinterpretation/README.md

 - `format_fields` and `--info_fields`: Extract specific fields from INFO and FORMAT column as separate columns in the TSV output, e.g., DP in the FORMAT column.
 It can also handle mathematical operations, e.g. `AD[1] / DP` will divide allelic depth by read depth.
 - `--annotation_fields`: These extract CSQ strings of the FORMAT column added by VEP annotation. the value `all` results into extraction of all available fields (default).
 - `--allele_fraction`: Define how to extract the allele fraction from the VCF file.
   Variant callers save this information in different ways, the allele fraction defined here will be used for downstream operations, e.g., filtering and TMB calculation.
 It will be extracted into the column named `allele_fraction`.
+This will be done for each sample separately in the VCF file.
   You can find more information about available options in the [parameter help text](docs/params.md).
 If your option is not supported, please let us know!
 - `--read_depth`: Similar to allele fraction for the read depth.
 Specifies the FORMAT fields containing read depth information, which will be extracted into the `read_depth` column and used downstream.
+Also done for each sample in the VCF file.

 For an overview of CSQ fields included in the VEP-annotated VCF file, have a look into the [VEP output documentation](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output).